rockthejvm/rockthejvm-site/src/content/articles/scala-3-new-types.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for Scala programmers of all levels, although some of the later parts and questions will be a tad more difficult.

+## Introduction

 We will start exploring the new features that Scala 3 brings, as well as changes in style, syntax, or deprecations.

 The focus of this article is some of the new kinds of types now allowed in Scala 3.